-Pentagon leaders face grilling on use of military in unrest
+Pentagon leaders face grilling on use of military in unrest near the White House

 A senior defense official said the list was held up by a routine personnel review not related to Vindman.
 Esper received the final promotion list on Monday and approved it, with Vindman’s name included, and it was expected to be sent to the White House in the next day or two, the defense official said.

-The officials spoke on condition of anonymity to discuss an internal personnel matter.
+The officials spoke on the condition of anonymity to discuss an internal personnel matter.

 Sign up for Daily Newsletters